hadronized/hop.nvim/README.md

                                |___/   /_/     \____/ \____/ /_/ /_/ /_/
                                       · Neovim motions on speed! ·

-**Vroom** is an “EasyMotion” like plugin allowing you to jump anywhere in a document with as few keystrokes as possible.
-It does so by annotating text in your buffer with |hints|, short string sequences for which each character represents a key to type to jump to the annotated text.
+**Vroom** is an [EasyMotion]-like plugin allowing you to jump anywhere in a document with as few keystrokes as possible.
+It does so by annotating text in your buffer with hints, short string sequences for which each character represents a key to type to jump to the annotated text.
 Most of the time, those sequences’ lengths will be between 1 to 3 characters, making every jump target in your document reachable in a few keystrokes.

-Vroom is a complete from-scratch rewrite of EasyMotion, a famous plugin to enhance the native motions of Vim.
-Even though EasyMotion is usable in Neovim, it suffers from a few drawbacks making it not comfortable to use with Neovim version >0.5 – at least at the time of writing these lines:
+**Vroom** is a complete from-scratch rewrite of [EasyMotion], a famous plugin to enhance the native motions of Vim.
+Even though [EasyMotion] is usable in Neovim, it suffers from a few drawbacks making it not comfortable to use with Neovim version >0.5 – at least at the time of writing these lines:

-- EasyMotion uses an old trick to annotate jump targets by saving the contents of the buffer, replacing it with the highlighted annotations and then restoring the initial buffer after jump.
+- [EasyMotion] uses an old trick to annotate jump targets by saving the contents of the buffer, replacing it with the highlighted annotations and then restoring the initial buffer after jump.
 This trick is dangerous as it will change the contents of your buffer.
 A UI plugin should never do anything